Insights Accounting

 How Velmont Crest runs Sharjah engagements

 Velmont Crest’s UAE accounting specialists is a DED-licensed accounting and advisory firm based in Dubai and provides outsourced payroll services to Sharjah SMEs across SAIF Zone, Hamriyah, SRTI Park, Sharjah Publishing City, Shams and SEDD mainland.
-Our typical Sharjah payroll client is an SME with 5-100 employees, mixed expat and UAE national workforce, and a need for compliance-grade processing alongside cloud accounting integration.
+The service is built for SMEs with roughly 5-100 employees, a mixed expat and UAE national workforce, and a need for compliance-grade processing alongside cloud accounting integration.

 The standard engagement includes monthly payroll processing, WPS or zone-specific salary-card submission, gratuity and leave-accrual tracking, payslip generation and distribution, Nafis Emiratisation reporting where applicable, integration with the client’s accounting software (Xero, Zoho, QuickBooks), and a monthly payroll register for management.
 We coordinate with the client’s PRO for visa-related work and with the client’s auditor on year-end payroll-provision schedules.

 We are not a MoHRE-licensed PRO or visa-services agency.
 We are not a Federal Tax Authority registered tax agent.
-We publish transparent pricing, put scope in writing, and offer a free discovery call to test fit.
+Our payroll outsourcing in Dubai and WPS processing service covers the full cycle, we quote per engagement, put scope in writing, and offer a free discovery call to test fit.

 If you’re above ten staff, start here